Retro-Devils/Devils-Box/README.md

   ~ Reboot and very simple tools.

-*We have tested on 3 seperate pcs with linux running on them.
-One pc didnt have Retropie at all. *
+*We have tested on 3 seperate pcs with linux running on them.*

 ## DEVILS RETROPIE IMAGE ONLY?